parse-community/docs/_includes/common/security.md

 Given that objects often already have pointers to the user(s) that should have permissions on the object, pointer permissions provide a simple and fast solution for securing your app using data which is already there, that doesn't require writing any client code or cloud code.

 Pointer permissions are like virtual ACLs.
-They don't appear in the ACL column, buf if you are familiar with how ACLs work, you can think of them like ACLs.
+They don't appear in the ACL column, but if you are familiar with how ACLs work, you can think of them like ACLs.
 In the above example with the `sender` and `receiver`, each object will act as if it has an ACL of:

 ```json
 {